Henry Jones IXL: History

-The company was first established by Henry Jones in Hobart in 1891 as H. Jones & Company.
+The company was established by Henry Jones in Hobart in 1891 as H. Jones & Company.
 The company derived from Jones' employment with George Peacock's jam factory from 1874.
 In 1895 the company purchased a building in Melbourne and commenced manufacture of jams and spreads.
 The building became known as The Jam Factory.
 IXL formed as a limited liability company in 1903.
-The IXL brand – 'I excel in everything I do' was Henry Jones's personal motto.
+'I excel in everything I do' was Henry Jones's personal motto, hence the name 'IXL'.

+After Jones' death in 1926, the leading figure in the company was Achalen Palfreyman, who served as chairman from 1926 to 1965.
+Palfreyman had begun working at George Peacock's jam factory as an office boy at the age of 14.
 Throughout most of the twentieth century Henry Jones IXL thrived as a food processing company with IXL a leading brand.
-In 2004 the Henry Jones IXL business was the leading manufacturer of fruit spreads in Australia, with 30.2 per cent of the market, ahead of Cadbury Schweppes's Monbulk and Cottee's labels.
+In 2004 the Henry Jones IXL business was the leading manufacturer of fruit spreads in Australia, with 30.2 per cent of the market, ahead of Cadbury Schweppes' Monbulk and Cottee's labels.

-In 1974 Elder Smith Goldsbrough Mort & Co Ltd merged with Henry Jones IXL to form Elders IXL under the managing directorship of prominent businessman, John Dorman Elliott.
+In 1974 Elder Smith Goldsbrough Mort & Co merged with Henry Jones IXL to form Elders IXL under the managing directorship of prominent businessman, John Elliott.
 It was subsequently sold in 1989 to The J.M.
-Smucker Co. based in the USA.
+Smucker Co. based in the US.
 In 2004 Australian food company SPC Ardmona Ltd, based in Shepparton, bought the Henry Jones IXL business for $51 million.

 The primary processing plant of the Henry Jones Foods business was located in Kyabram, in Victoria's Goulburn Valley and is close to SPC Ardmona's manufacturing sites at Shepparton and Mooroopna.

 Products produced and marketed under the IXL brand by SPC Ardmona include fruit bars, fruit snacks, and a wide range of fruit spreads, including gourmet, low sugar, and tumbler ranges.

 On 25 February 2005, IXL, as part of SPC Ardmona, was bought by Coca-Cola Amatil.

 In 2019, the IXL brand and Kyabram factory were sold to Kyabram Jam Company, in conjunction with Coca-Cola Amatil selling SPC.
 Kyabram Jam Factory is majority owned by Malaysian Holstein Milk Company.